Justintime50/pineapple/README.md

 - Pineapple v1 is compatible with Bootstrap v3 (requires jQuery)
 - Pineapple v2 is compatible with Bootstrap v4 and v5 (requires jQuery)
-- Pineapple v3 is compatible with Bootstrap v4 and v5
+- Pineapple v3 & v4 are compatible with Bootstrap v4 and v5

 #### jQuery